 Rationalizing every impulsive act can turn into a toxic trait.
 As every act is a plain reason or excuse, people deny or ignore the truth of reality.

-This is harmful for a person’s decision making capabilities.
+This is harmful to a person’s decision-making capabilities.

 Let us look at some common instances of Rationalization :